-From Jökulsárlon, walk down to the Diamond Beach, upon which many ice flows strand upon the shore like glittering jewels.
+From Jökulsárlon, walk down to the Diamond Beach, upon which many icebergs strand upon the shore like glittering jewels.
 Jökulsárlón and Diamond Beach are considered by many to be the most beautiful locations in Iceland.

-After you have made the most of these incredible sights, spend another night in the peaceful Kirkjubæjarklaustur area.
+After you have made the most of these incredible sights, spend a night in the peaceful Kirkjubæjarklaustur area.

 You can also find a slew of interesting museums.
-You can learn about the Viking settlers at the Settlement Exhibition or about the history of Iceland at the National Museum.
+Learn about the Viking settlers at the Settlement Exhibition or about the history of Iceland at the National Museum.
 You can also explore some alternative culture at the Icelandic Punk Museum and Freddi Arcade & Toy Museum.

 If you are in the mood for relaxation after your days on the road, you can take a trip to the mystical Blue Lagoon Spa for a soak in its mineral-rich waters.
 After the long drive along the South Coast, it is well worth it to soothe those tense muscles and do nothing but bask in peace.

-A stop by Elliðarárdalur might be nice to.
-This is a lovely green park in the middle of the Reykjavik area, with plenty of walking paths for a sedate stroll, and biking trails beside charming waterways.
+A stop by Elliðarárdalur might be nice too.
+This is a lovely green park in the middle of the Reykjavik area, with plenty of walking paths for a sedate stroll and biking trails beside charming waterways.

 You could also seek out the Grótta lighthouse in nearby Seltjanarnes.
 The lighthouse is usually not open to visitors, but even so, it provides fine views on a clear day across Faxafloi bay, by which Reykjavík sits.

-If you like, take a look at some of the Reykjanes Peninsula on your way to the airport, or go on a whale watching or horseback riding tour to put the cherry on top of your stay with us.
+If you like, visit some attractions on the Reykjanes Peninsula on your way to the airport, or go on a whale watching or horseback riding tour to put the cherry on top of your stay with us.

 Although it is summertime, the Icelandic weather can be very unpredictable.
 Please bring appropriate clothing.